 When reflecting back on what we could’ve done differently, we probably would’ve allowed an extra month to prepare everything as we feel like it got a little crazy towards the wedding day.

 We also would’ve outsourced the catering to someone else instead of relying on my sister as the poor thing was stressed out wanting to make sure she made enough food for everyone.
 In saying that, she did a fantastic job but wished she enjoyed the wedding a little more.

 One other major thing would’ve been to have the wedding closer to Canberra where we live.
 The guests had to drive at least an hour to the venue and were conscious of having to drive back home after the wedding finished.
 There might be a few other things along the way, but they were the three main ones.

 A few months leading up to the wedding we asked our community if they had any tips on how to have a minimalist vegan wedding on a budget.
-They shared some wonderful ideas and we loved them all, but what we did in the end seemed like it reflected who we are as a couple the most.
+They shared some excellent ideas, and we loved them all, but what we did, in the end, seemed like it reflected who we are as a couple the most.
 Backyard weddings are a wonderful idea, but it didn’t feel like the right fit for us.

-I am warning you now, this is a long post!
+I’m warning you now; this is a long post!

 We were happy with that number as it meant that we could still have a beautiful day but not feel like there were people there that we wouldn’t have noticed if they didn’t come.
-We knew well that we would upset some people because we didn’t allow children (besides nieces and nephews), partners that we didn’t know and people we hand’t seen in a long time and don’t really have much of a relationship with anymore.
-This was a real challenge for us and our minimalist mindset was well and truly tested.
+We knew well that we would upset some people because we didn’t allow children (besides nieces and nephews), partners that we didn’t know and people we hadn’t seen in a long time and didn’t have much of a relationship with anymore.
+This was a real challenge for us, and our minimalist mindset was well and truly tested.
 Like most, we don’t like upsetting people.

 It meant a lot to us to have people there that we knew and to celebrate with close family and friends.
 It was just that simple for us.